devbret/online-opsec/README.md

 Economic dangers can include theft of digital currencies or loss of a job.

 ### Relevancy
-The need to remain secure when using the Internet (when creating a digital footprint) is relevant to everyone; regardless of who, what, why, how, where and/or when one is.
+The need to remain secure (which is at the root of privacy, safety and remaining informed) when using the Internet (when creating a digital footprint) is relevant to everyone; regardless of who, what, why, how, where and/or when one is.
 This is a consequence of and opportunity for/from an open Internet.
 Savvy users must thus be proactive to ensure effective participation.

-Moving forward, threat models are covered first, followed by specific tools; useful extensions in the pursuit of reaching for that meta (yet granular) agency, an ideal state indeed.
+Moving forward, threat models are covered first, followed by specific tools; extensions in the pursuit of reaching for that meta (yet granular) agency, an ideal state indeed.

 ## Threat Models
 A threat model is a structured and systematic means by which individuals can identify potential vulnerabilities, understand the implications of each and respond accordingly in order to mitigate any potential damage.
 The intention behind threat modeling, as mentioned on [Wikipedia](https://en.wikipedia.org/wiki/Threat_model), is to offer an, "*...analysis of what controls or defenses need to be included, given the nature of the system, the probable attacker's profile, the most likely attack vectors, and the assets most desired by an attacker.*" In other words, designing a threat model is the conducting of an organized review of one's current situation and possible/foreseeable future dangers therein.